Can employers mandate medical interventions?

 Can employers mandate medical interventions_.docx

-(Alternatively download from Mega, browse to the “LEGAL RIGHTS” folder)
+(Alternatively download from Mega, )

 Solutions – Legal: